vlayer-xyz/vlayer/book/src/features/web.md

 ### Obtaining Web Proof

 Now you can navigate through example app in your browser (by default running on `http://localhost:5137`) and check if [Chrome browser extension](https://chromewebstore.google.com/detail/vlayer/jbchhcgphfokabmfacnkafoeeeppjmpl) correctly redirects your user to data source.

+Finding the correct data source HTTP endpoint can be tricky.
+We recommend using the Network tab in your browser’s Developer Console.
+To narrow down the results, filter requests by Fetch/XHR, which helps isolate relevant API calls from the rest.

 A correctly generated web proof is stored in your browser's `localStorage` under the `webProof` key.
 To inspect `localStorage`:
 - Open Developer Console (F12 or right-click > Inspect).